Practical Outcomes

 The tradeoffs are application-specific.
 Some contexts justify the costs; others do not.
 Execution receipts are most valuable where verification requirements are high enough to warrant the overhead.

-Key Management Is Non-Trivial
+Key Management and Infrastructure

 The trustworthiness of a signature depends on the trustworthiness of the signing key.
 If the signing key is compromised, forged receipts become possible.
+Hardware security modules, trusted execution environments, and attestation protocols provide partial solutions, but comprehensive key management for AI execution environments remains an emerging problem.

-Execution receipts require infrastructure that does not currently exist at scale.
+Execution receipts also require infrastructure that does not currently exist at scale.
 Model providers must generate receipts.
-Verification services must validate receipts.
+Verification services must validate them.
 Citation standards must accommodate receipt metadata.
 Institutions must update policies.
+This is a coordination problem as much as a technical one.

 Open Questions